 Many doctors I know are enjoying the financial benefit from treating the injuries that have resulted from the barefoot and minimalist shoe approach to aerobic fitness.
 Just because they are not criticizing the shoe industry does not mean they support or endorse barefoot and/or minimalist shoes..

 body's ligaments to stretch.
 Consequently, during pregnancy the feet grow bigger due to this hormone and the extra weight gained.
-After pregnancy when mom's weight is back to pre-pregnancy, her feet remain bigger because the stretched ligaments on the bottom of her feet do not shrink back.
-This same ligament-stretching develops with barefoot running, or running with minimalist shoes...as do broken sesamoids bones, broken metatarsals, tibia stress fractures, plantar fasciitis, shin splints and achilles tendonitis conditions.
+After pregnancy and when mom's weight is back to pre-pregnancy, her feet remain longer because the stretched ligaments on the bottom of her feet do not shrink back to their prior length.
+This same ligament-stretching develops with barefoot running, or running with minimalist shoes...as does the likelihood of broken sesamoids bones, broken metatarsals, tibia stress fractures, plantar fasciitis, shin splints and achilles tendonitis conditions.

 Another fallacy I continue to hear attributed to barefoot running is that it strengthens the foot muscles.
 Have you noticed the marginal size of the best marathoners' lower legs and calves?
 The running muscles of significance that propel you farther and easier are the glutes, hamstrings, quads and your core muscles.
-A German physicist who presented with me at the 2009 USA Track and Cross Country Coaches Association's national convention showed a slide of an ox, on top of a Great Dane, on top of a chicken and said, "the chicken represents our foot."
+A German physicist who presented with me at the 2009 USA Track and Field and Cross Country Coaches Association's national convention showed a slide of a Great Dane on top of an ox on top of a chicken and said, "the chicken represents our foot."
 He also described running as a "controlled free fall."
 At the same convention it was reported that testing showed one of our elite triple jumpers struck the take-off plate with 18 times his body weight, more than 2,000 pounds!
 This is why the foot needs strong support underneath it.
 Have you ever noticed how your back feels after sleeping on a soft mattress compared to a firmer one?

 Dr. Copeskey takes third place at the 2015 Santa Monica Classic 5K